shashahchk/dotfiles/README.md

-Temporarily disabled sketchybar due to buggy behaviour
+Aerospace + sketchybar
+Ghostty with fish